Breadcrumbs

 Our graduates are flexible and creative thinkers, self-directed and highly organised, excellent communicators and team workers, and innovators for change.
 Programmes incorporate explicit path-ways into the workforce as well as to higher degrees.
 We offer a wide range of qualifications from undergraduate certificates, diplomas and degrees through to masters and doctorate degrees.
 Academic excellence is the cornerstone of teaching and learning in programmes that develop students’ essential skills and expertise.

 Te Kura Whatu Oho Mauri School of Psychology teaches across a wide range of psychology paths, from neuroscience to social psychology, with specialist graduate pathways including a professional qualification in clinical psychology.
-Research in the school has a strong and diverse profile, extending across areas of the discipline such as, Kaupapa Māori, behavioural, community, clinical and forensic psychology, and transport psychology.
+Research in the school has a strong and diverse profile, extending across areas of the discipline such as, Kaupapa Māori, behavioural, community, clinical and forensic psychology.

 Te Ngira Institute for Population Research is the Aotearoa New Zealand national institute of demographic and population-focused research.
 It undertakes research that informs choices and responses to the demographic, social and economic interactions that are shaping the future, and offers undergraduate and postgraduate qualifications in population studies.

-Te Puna Haumaru The New Zealand Institute for Security and Crime Science engages in research and teaching that aims to prevent and reduce crime, and increase our security and safety.
+Te Puna Haumaru The New Zealand Institute for Security and Crime Science engages in research that aims to prevent and reduce crime, and increase our security and safety.
 We achieve these aims by bringing together disciplines from across the university, including computer science, data analytics, law, Māori and indigenous studies, political science, psychology and social policy.
 We are a partner in the Evidence-Based Policing Centre, and work with a variety of other agencies.
 We offer undergraduate papers in Security and Crime Science.

 Division of Health, Engineering, Computing and Science